 Bitcoin places 15th, Ethereum-based cryptocurrencies at the top

 According to Chinese estimates projects based on the Ethereum blockchain, which make smart contracts possible, are most promising.
 Many Ethereum-based projects gained better scores compared to previous months, most likely due to the successful Constantinople update implemented in Ethereum.

 Despite being a clear number one based on its value and use, bitcoin has never been regarded as a top project by Chinese estimates.
 Its place fell from last month and was this time number 15.
-Among top 5 cryptocurrencies also ripple (18.) and litecoin (32.) were left far from the top of the list.
+Among the top-5 cryptocurrencies also ripple (18.) and litecoin (32.) were left far from the top of the list.
 EOS in turn has remained a top contender since last summer.
 The list estimates 35 crypto projects, of which Tron was added only last month.
-Already on its second month Tron rose to second place on the list, so Chinese authorities have obviously paid attention to this cryptocurrency project run by Justin Sun.
+Already in its second month, Tron rose to second place on the list, so Chinese authorities have obviously paid attention to this cryptocurrency project run by Justin Sun.